JCSheeron/ftArchPostProc/README.md

  argument is not used, the end time is derived from the data, and the latest of all the data timestamps is used.

- -stf or --sourceTimeFormat (optional, default="%m/%d/%Y %I:%M:%S %p") Specify the format of the source data time format, as a string.
-Use the following placeholders: %m minutes, %d days, %Y 4 digit year, %y two digit year, %H hours (24hr format), %I hours (12 hr format), %M minutes, %S seconds, %p AM/PM.
-The default string is "%m/%d/%Y %I:%M:%S %p".'
+ -stf or --sourceTimeFormat (optional, default=None) Specify the format of the source data time format, as a string.
+Use the following placeholders: %m minutes,
+ %d days, %Y 4 digit year, %y two digit year, %H hours (24hr format), %I hours (12 hr format), %M minutes, %S seconds, %p AM/PM.
+If no format is specified, than the format is determined by the -t, -a, or -n option.

  -rs or --resample (optional, default=None) Resample the data.
 This is usually used to "downsample" data.
 For example, create an output file with 1 sample per minute when given an input file with 1 sample per second.
 If a period longer than the source data sample period is specified, then one value is used to represent more than one row in the source file.
 In this case, the -stats option is used (see below) to specify what statistices are calculated for the rolled up values.
- Options are (D)ay, (H)our, minu(T)e, (S)econd, mi(L)liseconds, and are not
+ Options are (D)ay, (H)our, minu(T)e, (S)econd, mi(L)liseconds, and are not case
- case sensitive.
+ sensitive.
 You can put an integer in front of the option to further specify a period.
 For example, "5S" would be a 5 second sample period.
 Note that other options are supported by the environment, but unexpected sample times may result.

  -stats' (optional, default='m') Choose which statistics to calculate when resampling.
 Ignored if not resampling (-rs must be specified for this option